mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 Just like a crazy person’s laughter.
 At the end of suffering, they laugh.
 But even though [...] they become great laughter, it's not great laughter just like Yakusan Zen Master.
 Completely different.
 He is a crazy person.

 So you have to realize.
-That's why it says here, One Mind is not a philosophical entity, this is the mind of all sentient beings, all of us.
-And this One Mind is really something interrelated, interconnected, interdependent with the phenomenal world and truth, constantly.
+That's why it says here, one-mind is not a philosophical entity, this is the mind of all sentient beings, all of us.
+And this one-mind is really something interrelated, interconnected, interdependent with the phenomenal world and truth, constantly.
 There is no gap between.

 Temporarily I say “end of the phenomena,” but there is no end.
 No end and no beginning; constantly working.
 But temporarily I can say “end of the suffering,” or “limits of the suffering,” “limits of the phenomena,” “limits of knowledge.”
 And then, that is the beginning of the universe.
 If you come to a dead end, that dead end is not a dead end, it's a beginning, anyway.